 Frank Loving, who had only a slight scratch on the hand, was immediately taken to jail.
 Two days later, on April 7, 1879, the coroner’s inquest ruled that the killing had been in self-defense, and Loving was immediately released.
 The gunfight is known as the Long Branch Saloon Shootout or the Richardson-Loving Gunfight.
 (See historical accounts HERE.)
 Later, Frank Loving would leave his wife Mattie, a two-year-old son, John, and a one-year-old daughter, Mintie.

 After Dodge City, Loving moved on to another lawless town — Las Vegas, New Mexico, before finally making his way to Trinidad, Colorado in 1882.
 There, he ran into an “old” Dodge City acquaintance and gambler, John Allen.
 Allegedly the two had been arguing for some time over loans the two had made to each other.
-The next thing you know another gunfight was in the making.
+The next thing you know, another gunfight was in the making.
 This time, Loving would not be so lucky.
-On April 16, 1882, he was killed by Allen in what is known as the Trinidad, Colorado Shoot-out.
-Allen was arrested and charged with murder, but several months later he was found not guilty and released.
+On April 16, 1882, Allen killed him in what is known as the Trinidad, Colorado Shoot-out.
+Allen was arrested and charged with murder, but several months later, he was found not guilty and released.